-Canada, at its sole243 discretion may, at no cost to a Dehcho Community 24.5.7 Government, add an excluded site to Dehcho Community Lands after the Remediation of contamination or termination of an existing right or interest.
-Government may access Dehcho Ndehe and Waters overlying Dehcho 24.5.8 Ndehe to Remediate a Contaminated Site on or surrounded by Dehcho Community Lands.
-Government may use such Construction Materials244 located on 24.5.9 Dehcho Community Lands as required for the Remediation of a Contaminated Site.245 24.5.10 No rent, fee, charge or compensation will be payable to a Dehcho Community Government for access to Dehcho Community Lands or use of Construction Materials located on Dehcho Community lands where Government undertakes Remediation of a Contaminated Site.
-There will be no compensation payable for damage which may be 24.5.11 caused to Dehcho Community Lands as a result of the Remediation of a Contaminated Site.246 Nothing in the Dehcho Agreement will prevent or limit Government 24.5.12 from pursuing any remedies that may exist at Law against the person liable for the contamination.247 Government will not be liable for any loss or damage to a Dehcho 24.5.13 Citizen or to a Dehcho Community Government from a Contaminated Site on Dehcho Community Lands whether or not they are known248 on the Effective Date.
+- 24.5.7 Canada, at its sole259 discretion may, at no cost to a Dehcho Community Government, add an excluded site to Dehcho Community Lands after the Remediation of contamination or termination of an existing right or interest. - 24.5.8 Canada or the Government of the Northwest Territories may access Dehcho Ndehe and Waters overlying Dehcho Ndehe to Remediate a Contaminated Site on or surrounded by Dehcho Community Lands. - 24.5.9 Canada or the Government of the Northwest Territories may use such Construction Materials260 located on Dehcho Community Lands as required for the Remediation of a Contaminated Site.261 - 24.5.10 No rent, fee, charge or compensation will be payable to a Dehcho Community Government for access to Dehcho Community Lands or use of Construction Materials located on Dehcho Community lands where Canada or the Government of the Northwest Territories undertakes Remediation of a Contaminated Site. - 24.5.11 There will be no compensation payable for damage which may be caused to Dehcho Community Lands as a result of the Remediation of a Contaminated Site.262 - 24.5.12 Nothing in the Dehcho Agreement will prevent or limit Canada or the Government of the Northwest Territories from pursuing any remedies that may exist at Law against the Person liable for the contamination.263 - 24.5.13 Canada or the Government of the Northwest Territories will not be liable for any loss or damage to a Dehcho Citizen or to a Dehcho Community Government from a Contaminated Site on Dehcho